hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

    simple password authentication.
 If you're so inclined, LDAP authentication can also be configured using the following steps:
       1. Navigate to the installer dashboard at https://<TFE_HOSTNAME>:8800
-      1. Click the gear on the top right of the page
+      1. Click the gear on the top right of the page.
       1. Under security, select "Change console security settings"
       1. Once in the console security settings you can select LDAP from the options list, and then configure your LDAP connection as appropriate.